marcanpilami/mongodb-collector/doc/INSTALL.md

 ## 1. Linux

-On Linux, the two parts of the program (the collector itself, as well as the self-hosted web application) are two systemd services with:
+On Linux, the program (all modules, including the self-hosted web application) is a single systemd service with:
 * configuration inside /etc/mongodb-collector/
 * logs inside /var/log/mongodb-collector/.
 Logs are auto rotated every day and purged after 10 days.
 * binaries inside /opt/mongodb-collector/ (can be read only)